-Our success has been built upon committed, dedicated, hard-working staff and on the passion and commitment of investigators from around the world.
-The leadership of Dr. Eagle has been essential; his extraordinary commitment to excellence, inclusiveness and mentorship continues to promote collaboration among a variety of disciplines and professionals.
-The common goal of improving patient outcomes is always part of our collective consciousness.
+We are fortunate to have a team of committed, dedicated, hard-working staff and extraordinary passion and commitment of investigators from around the world.
+Dr. Eagle’s leadership has been essential; his exemplary commitment to excellence, inclusiveness and mentorship continues to promote collaboration among a variety of disciplines and professionals.